Digitalization Of Logistics –

 Customer-centric innovative thinking

 Put yourself in your customers’ shoes.
 You want localized payment options – everyday options you’re already using in your market.
-Adopting platforms and tools that help you build in your shipping, taxes and customs from the get-go helps customers trust you.
+Adopting platforms and tools that help you build in your shipping, taxes and customs from the get-go helps customers learn to trust you.
 Above all, every experience your customer has should be exceptional – especially if it’s their first time using your business.

 Logistics: simple solutions to complex scenarios

 Consider trade documents – daunting for many.
 But an online solution can help.
 For instance, FedEx Electronic Trade Documents automates documents for customs clearance to allow paperwork processing while the shipment is on its way.
 This simple solution is great for saving time and minimizing delays at customs, even for first-time international shippers.
+Another simple but powerful solution?
+Our Picture Proof Of Delivery feature, which was launched ahead of the holiday shopping season in Hong Kong and New Zealand.
+When you need a package to arrive on time for the holidays, a picture really can be priceless.

 Remain open to digital solutions

-True – we can’t all develop robots to help our businesses run more smoothly.
-But think about technology as more than a tool to improve your business operations.
+Think about technology as more than a tool to improve your business operations.
 By truly embracing digital innovations and keeping customers at the core of everything you do, global possibilities will be within your reach.

 Looking for more exciting stories on tech and innovation?
 Check out our latest news and updates here.